 The Garden Route isn’t a single road.
 Rather, it’s the name given to a roughly 200km route which winds along the southern tip of South Africa, home to some of the best scenery on the continent.
 Sandy beaches, shimmering lagoons and indigenous forests are protected by the Garden Route National Park.
 And much of the route hugs the coast, offering plenty of opportunity for sun, sea and sand.
 The large game animals so commonly associated with Africa are missing here, but seals, whales and dolphins are a common occurrence along the coast of the Garden Route.
 And the national park itself is a bird-watching haven.
 Port Elizabeth to Cape Town (or vice versa) is a popular journey, though there are longer options you can take if you have the time.

-We offer a private Garden Route Self Drive tour, or if you’d prefer us to do the heavy lifting then why not join our Wonders of the Garden Route group tour to see this amazing corner of the world for yourself?
+We offer a private Garden Route Self Drive tour, or if you’d prefer us to do the heavy lifting then why not join our Cape Town & the Garden Route group tour to see this amazing corner of the world for yourself?

 Carved over thousands of years by the winding Dades River, Dades Gorge is one of the most spectacular natural features in Morocco.
 And what better way to explore the surrounding valley than on an adrenalin-fuelled road trip?